Have a worry-free Christmas with a Christmas Savings Account

 Christmas savings accounts are designed to help you have the cash you need for your holiday shopping, without having to use your everyday money or your available credit.
 Typically started at the beginning of the new year, you are permitted to make deposits and earn interest on your balance, but withdrawals are restricted until right before the holidays begin.
 If you make regular payments into the account, you should have no trouble playing Santa when the time comes.

 Take the stress out of the festive season

-Access is restricted until the beginning of November, and with some, if you do decide you need the funds sooner you will have to close the account and lose part or all of your already earned interest payments.Back to top
+Access is restricted until the beginning of November, and if you do decide you need the funds sooner you will have to close the account and lose part or all of your already-earned interest payments.Back to top

 What are the features of a Christmas savings account?

 While the basic structure of a Christmas saving account is consistent among the financial institutions that offer them, details in the features make each one unique.
 It is those features that you should look closely at before deciding which one will enable you to say ho-ho-ho the loudest: